Plants in the Wild: Drosera oblanceolata and its Hybrids

 The ‘extrema’ form of Drosera binata loosely refers to plants found in northern New South Wales and Southern Queensland that grow many more leaf bifurcations than their southern counterparts.
 I’ve…

 Drosera auriculata is a winter growing tuberous species from eastern Australia.
-Drosera auriculata grows in a wide variety of niches, including temperate rainforest, schlerophyll forest and heathland.
-It is variable in…
+Drosera auriculata is variable in morphology.
+It is usually green to olive in colour, depending on light exposure.
+The basal…

 During rainy days, Drosera auriculata sometimes accumulates drops of water on its leaves.